anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 Go to [https://github.com](https://github.com/) and make an GitHub Free account.
 Pay attention to your username, because this will be visible in your blog url.

-My accountname is anniekvandijk and my Github url is https://github.com/anniekvandijk
+My accountname is anniekvandijk and my final blog url is https://anniekvandijk.github.io

-## Step 2. get a Jekyll template
+## Step 2.
+Get a Jekyll template

+Now you could follow the Guthub tutorial like I did first.
+You end up with little choice of templates, all focussed op project pages and not on blog websites.

+So a better approach is looking for a nice blog template with a 'theme starter'.
+This installs a template on a new created repository and you can start right away.

-Go to [Jekyll templates free section](https://jekyllthemes.io/free) and find a nice free blog template.
-Most themes have a theme starter to get you up and running very quick.
+A nice starting point is [Jekyll templates free section](https://jekyllthemes.io/free) Most themes have a theme starter to get you up and running in no time.

-As an example, we can use Minimal Mistakes Jekyll theme starter.
-Their normal tempalte i:s [Mistakes Jekyll theme](https://jekyllthemes.io/theme/minimal-mistakes).
-When you go to their site on Github via the link at the bottom and scroll through their readme you can find a link to the starter.
+Minimal Mistakes is a very populair theme and they have a theme starter.
+It is a bit hard to find.
+Their normal template is [Mistakes Jekyll theme](https://jekyllthemes.io/theme/minimal-mistakes).
+When you go to their site on Github via the link at the bottom and scroll through their readme you can find a link to the theme starter somwhere half way the readme.
 Or, you just go to it by clicking [here](https://github.com/mmistakes/mm-github-pages-starter).
-In the readme you find a link to start the installation.
+In the readme of the theme starter you find a link to start the installation.
 When you click on it you are asked to create a new repository.

 Important about this step.
 The name of the repository must be in a special format: \<username>.github.io.
 Because my username is anniekvandijk, I make a repository with the name anniekvandijk.github.io.
 It has to be a public repository.
 ![repo](/assets/img/blog-images/2021-12-08-First-post/Screenshot4.jpg)